marsctx/Azure-ELK-Deployment/README.md

 - `10.0.0.6`
 - `10.0.0.7`

 The following Beats were installed on the web servers using playbooks and configuration files similar to the ELK container.
 Short descriptions of the Beats and information collected to send to the ELK server are detailed below.
-Both isnstallation playbooks have a `curl` command to pull Beats directly from [elastic.co](https://www.elastic.co/downloads/beats/) database, install using the `dpkg` command, and edit the configuration files with the ones included in this repository.
+Both installation playbooks have a `curl` command to pull Beats directly from [elastic.co](https://www.elastic.co/downloads/beats/) database, install using the `dpkg` command, and edit the configuration files with the ones included in this repository.

 ### Filebeat

-- [Filebeat Installation Playbook](Resources/install-filebeat/filebeat.yml)

 Filebeat is used to collect and transfer specific log files to the ELK engine.
-The configuration file can be changed to harvest various log files and tailored to a user defined application.
+The configuration file can be changed to harvest various log files tailored to a user defined application.
 The modules enabled in the Filebeat configuration file extract logs from the DVWA web servers to be included in the Elasticsearch engine.

-Modules that were enabled are Elasticsearch, haproxy, kafka, kibana, nats, osquery, and santa with log input from `/var/log/*.log` and output to Elasticsearch host `10.1.0.4:9200`, as well as a dashboard loaded via Kibana API through `10.1.0.4:5601`.
+Modules that were enabled are Elasticsearch, haproxy, kafka, kibana, nats, osquery, and santa with log input from `/var/log/*.log` and output to Elasticsearch host `10.1.0.4:9200`, as well as loaded via Kibana API through `10.1.0.4:5601`.

+- [Filebeat Installation Playbook](Resources/install-filebeat/filebeat.yml)

 From your Ansible container: